chandanhpcic/docs/source/manual/hardware.rst

 .. rubric:: Reasonable
    :name: reasonable

-The reasonable specification to run all OPNsense standard features, means every feature is functional, but perhaps not with a lot of users or high loads.
+The reasonable specification to run all Reticen8 standard features, means every feature is functional, but perhaps not with a lot of users or high loads.